 6. Zegyo (Zay Cho) Market

-It says that if you haven’t been to Zegyo market, you haven’t been to Mandalay.
+It says that if you haven’t been to the Zegyo market, you haven’t been to Mandalay.
 It is the biggest market in Mandalay and one of the biggest in Myanmar.
 Inside the main building and its neighbouring alleys, you can live a real slice of local life.
-There are many shops and stalls surrounding the perimeter of the market selling everything.
+Many shops and stalls are surrounding the perimeter of the market, selling everything.
 Fruit, vegetables, fish, meat, spices, household items, prayer’s items, souvenirs, and so on.
 The best moment to wander around the market is early in the morning.

 1. Hot to get to Mandalay

 You can reach Mandalay from the main cities by flight, bus, train or boat (only from Bagan).
-The airport is Mandalay international, once there take a taxi to get to downtown (around 40.000 Kyat).
-The central bus station is Kwe Se Kan, 10 km south from the downtown.
+The airport is Mandalay international.
+Once there, take a taxi to get to downtown (around 40.000 Kyat).
+The central bus station is Kwe Se Kan, 10 km south of the downtown.
 All the buses to/from the main cities depart and arrive here (Yangon – Mandalay is around 9 hrs).
-Taking the train is not so worth because from Yangon Central to Mandalay Railway station is approximately 15 hours.
+Taking the train is not worth it because Yangon Central to Mandalay Railway station is approximately 15 hours.
 If you are in Bagan and you like to reach Mandalay by boat, you have 2 options: taking the express boat (around 12 hrs) or the slow boat, a basic old fashioned ferry with local people (15 hours or more, it depends on the river level).